0x7d8/NPM_WEB-SERVER/README.md

   bind: '0.0.0.0', // The IP thats bound to
   cors: false, // If Cors Headers will be added
   port: 5000, // The Port which the Server runs on
-  proxy: true, // If enabled, alternate IPs will be shown
+  proxy: {
-  body: {
+    enabled: true // If enabled, alternate IPs will be shown }, body: {
     enabled: true, // Whether to enable recieving POST Bodies
     maxSize: size(10).mb(), // Use Size helper to easily get byte count
     message: 'Payload too large' // Message that gets sent if the Limit is exceeded